 Keep Coming and Going Uneventful

 Most of us hate leaving our dogs almost as much as they hate seeing us go.
 This often leads to us lavishing our dogs with affection and attention right before we leave home and immediately when we walk in the door.
 Unfortunately, this can add to your dog's anxiety.
 To prevent this, the best thing you can do is to ignore your dog before you leave and for several minutes after your return.
 In this way, you are telling your dog that your coming and going is really no big deal.

 For mild to moderate cases of separation anxiety, these small changes may be enough to reduce your dog's anxiety.
-However, in more severe cases, you will need to do some extra work.
+In more severe cases, you will need to do some extra work.

 Work Your Way Up to Long Periods Away

 This step can be time-consuming and requires a real commitment on the part of the dog owner.
-Once this process is started, it is important your dog is never left alone for extended periods until his anxiety is completely gone.
+Once this process is started, it is important your dog is never left alone for extended periods until the anxiety is completely gone.
 It can take up to several weeks to get to this point, so you may need to take some vacation time, hire a pet sitter, or find a doggie daycare until you have finished this step.